parth2814/HashCraft/README.md

 Easy-to-use CLI interface for selecting the hash algorithm and input password.
 Displays the hashed password for the chosen hash algorithm.

-# Usage:
-Run the script and choose a hash algorithm from the provided options.
-Enter the password you want to hash.
-The script will display the hashed password using the chosen algorithm.

 # Installation: